Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Introduction

-Recently, it has been shown that transversely polarised (GWs), i.e sustained mono-chromatic space-time oscillations, induce large fluctuations in a superfluid condensate~\cite{Dave:2019iwr}.
-These large fluctuations subsequently decay to vortice-anti-vortex pairs, without having the system go through a phase transition.
+Recently, it has been shown that transversely polarised (GWs), i.e., sustained mono-chromatic space-time oscillations, induce large fluctuations in a superfluid condensate~\cite{Dave:2019iwr}.
+These large fluctuations subsequently decay to vortex-anti-vortex pairs, without having the system go through a phase transition.
 Detailed numerical analysis, of the momentum modes of the fields in the linear regime, showed that they grow exponentially.
 In this regime, the analysis of the time evolution equations of the field modes, which resemble that of a parametric oscillator, confirms that the underlying phenomenon is the parametric resonance.
-Interestingly, this phenomenon can also arise from transient and non-mono-chromatic GWs, i.e those generated during merger events of neutron stars and/or black holes.
-In ref~~\cite{Dave:2021lcv} a GW pulse, modelled on the merger event, GW150914, detected by the LIGO experiment, leads to a significant increase in the fluctuations in a fuzzy dark matter.
-Simultaneous, electromagnetic and gravitational wave, signal detection of binary neutron star merger event GW170817 has opened possibilities of new phenonmena~\cite {Abbott:2017}.
+The resonant growth of field modes is found to be significant also in the case of transient and non-mono-chromatic GWs, i.e., those generated during merger events of neutron stars and/or black holes.
+In ref~~\cite{Dave:2021lcv}, a GW pulse modelled on the merger event GW150914, detected by the LIGO experiment, leads to an exponential growth in the fluctuations in a fuzzy dark matter.